 Denville’s Spring Parade!

-Denville’s annual events have changed a lot over the years.
 I wonder if there’s anyone left who remembers the old, topless chicken races.
-Now, that was a great spectacle!

-Each year, on parade day, Mr. Bush (who wasn’t so old way back then) would bring a truckload of chickens to town.
-We got all our eggs from Mr. Bush.
-He would sit in a darkened room of the barn and examine each egg with a “black light” to be sure it wasn’t fertile.
-He wasn’t always correct and, at times, we had tiny chicks in the pan.
+and, at times, we had tiny chicks in the pan.
 A few houses from Mr. Bush, on Norris Road, lived the Starks, then the Doremus family, then the Canaras.
 I lived on the hill across the road.
 It now backs up to the Tourne.
 Next, on my side of the street were the Schroeders, Reillys, Sullivans and a few other families whose names escape me at the moment.
 Everyone close to my age in the area was a girl.
 Much farther down the road, toward the golf course, lived Randy Norris.
 I always wondered if he came from some original "Norris" family.
 Later, he seems to have changed his name from "Randy" to "Lang'.
 The Swensons had a house, barn and horses across the valley and the Suks had their own land which they farmed.
 Apparently, the Bushes sold off all the farmland and it's now a series of streets with McMansions.
 I suppose the Suks farm is gone now, too.
 I guess they still have a "Farmers Market" on Norris Road but I can't imagine what farms might supply the market...since they're all gone from Denville.

-Anyway, Mr. Bush brought lots of chickens to town each year for the festivities.
+the festivities.
 He had a vintage old truck, maybe from the late forties.
 I suppose it was a marketing effort for him to make sure he was the main, local supplier of chickens and eggs in the area.
 There were other Bushes who farmed the Rockaway Valley.
 We used to go down the hill and pick (steal, I guess) peppers and tomatoes from the fields.
 We'd sit out there and just eat all day long!

 Years later, we raided the fields, filled up the car trunk with cabbages, went to town and pelted the police station with them.
 On leaving, we all "mooned" the police as they came running out of their hive.